Best and worst U.S. domiciles for American expats

 This section focuses on states that tax worldwide income for domiciliaries but allow for a foreign-earned income exclusion (FEIE).

-The FEIE typically allows expats to exclude up to $126,500 of their foreign-earned income from state taxes in 2024.
+Where allowed, the FEIE typically allows expats to exclude up to $126,500 of their foreign-earned income from state income taxes in 2024.

 Key characteristics:

-• Worldwide income taxation: These states tax income earned globally for residents.
+• Worldwide income taxation: These states tax their residents on income earned globally.

 • Foreign Earned Income Exclusion (FEIE): Allows expats to exclude a portion of their foreign-earned income from state taxes, up to $126,500 for the 2024 tax year.